foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD08-Creating-HTML-templates-for-your-actor-sheets.md

   activateListeners(html) {
     super.activateListeners(html);

-    // Everything below here is only needed if the sheet is editable if (!this.options.editable) return;

-    // Add Inventory Item
-    html.find('.item-create').click(this._onItemCreate.bind(this));

-    // Update Inventory Item
-    html.find('.item-edit').click(ev => {
+    // Render the item sheet for viewing/editing prior to the editable check. html.find('.item-edit').click(ev => {
       const li = $(ev.currentTarget).parents(".item");
-      const item = this.actor.getOwnedItem(li.data("itemId"));
+      const item = this.actor.items.get(li.data("itemId"));
       item.sheet.render(true);
     });

+    // -------------------------------------------------------------
+    // Everything below here is only needed if the sheet is editable if (!this.isEditable) return;

+    // Add Inventory Item
+    html.find('.item-create').click(this._onItemCreate.bind(this));

     // Delete Inventory Item
     html.find('.item-delete').click(ev => {
       const li = $(ev.currentTarget).parents(".item");
-      this.actor.deleteOwnedItem(li.data("itemId"));
+      const item = this.actor.items.get(li.data("itemId"));
+      item.delete();
       li.slideUp(200, () => this.render(false));
     });

+    // Active Effect management
+    html.find(".effect-control").click(ev => onManageActiveEffect(ev, this.actor));

+    // Rollable abilities.
+    html.find('.rollable').click(this._onRoll.bind(this));

+    // Drag events for macros.
+    if (this.actor.isOwner) {
+      let handler = ev => this._onDragStart(ev);
+      html.find('li.item').each((i, li) => {
+        if (li.classList.contains("inventory-header")) return;
+        li.setAttribute("draggable", true);
+        li.addEventListener("dragstart", handler, false);
+      });
     }

+  }
 ```

 What's happening here?
 First, we're activating any listeners that Foundry itself defines with `super.activateListeners(html)`.
+Our `item-edit` listener happens at this point because it works by rendering the item sheet, which would work for both users who can only view the item's sheet and owners who can actually edit it as well.
+To actually retrieve the item, we're finding the `<li>` tag based on the click event target and then reading the `item-id` data attribute (which gets converted to camel case `itemId` in this context).
+Once we have the item from the item ID, we can render its sheet.

 Second, we're returning early if the sheet isn't editable (which usually means an observer has it open rather than the sheet owner).

 Third, we're defining a click listener for `item-create`.
 We went into detail earlier about what the `_onItemCreate()` method did, so we'll skip over that here.

-Fourth, we're defining click listeners for `item-edit` and `item-delete`.
-These two listeners are similar; both of them grab the element for the list item that's a parent of the button being clicked, which is what `$(ev.currentTarget).parents('.item')` does.
+Fourth, we're defining a click listener for `item-delete`.
+This is similar to `item-edit` from before.
+First we grab the element for the list item that's a parent of the button being clicked, which is what `$(ev.currentTarget).parents('.item')` does.
 Since we have the `data-item-id` attribute on the list items, we can than use the actor's methods to either get the owned item and render it's item sheet or delete the owned item, depending on which listener we're in.
 If we're deleting the item, we also do a small animation with `li.slideUp()` to animate getting rid of the item.

+There are examples of additional listeners in here as well for more advanced usage.

+- The active effect management uses the `onManageActiveEffect()` method from `helpers/effects.mjs`, which we'll get into a later topic.
+- The rollable abilities logic uses the `rollable` class we added to some parts of the sheet to make them clickable, and then passes that along to an `_onRoll()` method that's elsewhere in the sheet class.
+- The drag events logic adds special `draggable` and `dragstart` attributes/listeners to items on the sheet so that they can be dragged and dropped to Foundry's macrobar.
+We'll investigate that in more detail in a later topic.

 ## Wrapping up

-Jumping back over to the actor-sheet.html template, we've covered the list of the logic in it for the Boilerplate system.
+Jumping back over to the actor-character-sheet.html template, we've covered the list of the logic in it for the Boilerplate system.
 Don't forget your closing tags though!